CepheoNorgeBC/DocCepheoEbank/userdocumentation.md

 ### General Questions

-**Q: What banks are supported by Aritma Finance Manager?**
+**Q: What banks are supported by Cepheo E-bank?**
-A: Aritma Finance Manager supports banks that comply with SEPA standards and integrate with the Aritma Banking API.
+A: Cepheo E-bank supports banks that comply with SEPA standards and integrate with the Aritma Banking API.
 Contact Aritma for specific bank compatibility.

 **Q: Can I process payments in multiple currencies?**
 A: Yes, the system supports multi-currency payments with automatic exchange rate handling.